cloud66/help-old/_posts/stack-definition/1909-09-26-elasticsearch.md

 date:   2075-09-24 10:51:22
 cloud66_text: "Try Cloud 66 for free"
 cloud66_sticky: true
-categories: stack-definition
+categories: add-ins
 lead: Add Elasticsearch to your stack with ease
 search-tags: ['elasticsearch']
 tags: ['Add in']
 ---

 ## What is Elasticsearch?
 [Elasticsearch](http://www.elasticsearch.org/) is a powerful open source search and analytics engine, and it's easy to add to your stack as an add-in.

 ## Add Elasticearch